Categories: Main

 To eat chicken adobo, serve with white rice and grilled or steamed vegetables.

-Use a fork and spoon to cut the chicken, then push everything onto your spoon so you’ll get chicken, rice, and sauce in every bite.
+Use a fork and spoon to cut the chicken, then push everything onto your spoon so you’ll get chicken, rice, and sauce in every bite!

 Eating chicken adobo with fresh sliced bananas is something very special that Noelle’s family does (to our knowledge).

-To this day, we don’t know any other Filipinos who eat adobo this way.
-We asked Noelle’s lola (grandmother) why we eat it this way, and she explained that it’s because she grew up in the region of Pampanga, where they always ate banana slices with their adobo.
+We asked Noelle’s lola (grandmother) why we eat it this way, and she explained that it’s because she grew up in the region of Pampanga.
+She said that’s where they always ate banana with their adobo.

 We’ve tried researching and asking around to learn more, but have not found any info to confirm that this is really a Kapampangan way to eat adobo.
 If you know anything about chicken adobo with banana, please let us know in the comments or DM us!